codemagic-ci-cd/codemagic-docs/content/yaml-running-builds/starting-builds-automatically.md

       condition: not event.pull_request.draft
 {{< /highlight >}}

 **Example 2**.
-This build will *not* continue if the new label added to a pull request is not a specific label name, "codemagicTest" in the following sample:
+This build is triggered on adding a label to a pull request but will continue only if the label added was anything else than "codemagicTest":

 {{< highlight yaml "style=paraiso-dark">}}
 workflows: